Get the List of Tasks task.item.list

 An array of record fields that will be returned by the method.
 If the array contains the value "*", all available fields will be returned.

-The default value (an empty array array()) means that all fields from the main query table will be returned.
+The default value (empty array array()) means that all fields of the main query table will be returned.

 Maintaining the order of parameters in the request is mandatory.
 If violated, the request will be executed with errors.